euclid-egbs/HistoricList/README.md

 - chi2/dof: chi square over degrees of freedom as found by RTModel

-## Real_fields_and_events.png
+## all_events.png

-This image contains a plot of the EGBS fields with all historic microlensing events found in the fields.
+This image contains a plot of the EGBS fields with all historic microlensing events found in the fields with known planetary events in evidence.

 # Current work

-We are re-modeling all historic microlensing events in order to have a homogeneous set of parameters.

-# Coming next

-We will run [genulens](https://github.com/nkoshimoto/genulens) with constraints derived from our models to obtain predictions on the proper motions of all events
+A manuscript is in preparation.